Rutgers University Linguistics

 ABOUT ME

-Outside of academia and work, I also enjoy training animals and medieval armored combat.
-I have ridden and trained off-the-track thoroughbreds in the hunter/jumper discipline for over ten years.
-I trained my first dog as a kid and now I am training my cat to perform some basic tasks on cue.
+Outside of work, I also enjoy training animals and medieval armored combat.
+I rode and trained off-the-track thoroughbreds in the hunter/jumper discipline for over ten years.
+I trained my first dog as a kid and trained my late cat to perform some basic tasks on cue.
 I also participated in heavy combat in the Society for Creative Anachronism (SCA) and I enjoy larp and boffer fighting with an affinity for pole weapons, particularly glaive and axe.

 WORK EXPERIENCE